-VIRTUAL care programs will likely become increasingly important to health systems that want to retain and attract customers—consumers, employers, and health insurers—who will likely demand more connected, coordinated, and convenient care.
+VIRTUAL care programmes will likely become increasingly important to health systems that want to retain and attract customers—consumers, employers and health insurers—who will likely demand more connected, co-ordinated and convenient care.
 No longer a futuristic idea, virtual care has the potential to transform care delivery by meeting consumers where they are, through multiple channels.

 What explains physicians’ low interest in virtual care technologies?

-Lack of reimbursement, complex licensing requirements,1 and the high cost of the technologies2 have contributed to slow adoption.
-Reliability and security are also issues: We found that physicians are concerned about medical errors (36 percent) and data security and privacy (33 percent).
+Lack of reimbursement, complex licencing requirements,1 and the high cost of the technologies2 have contributed to slow adoption.
+Reliability and security are also issues: We found that physicians are concerned about medical errors (36 per cent) and data security and privacy (33 per cent).

-Virtual care typically requires an enterprise approach as part of organizations’ overall strategy.
-Answers to several questions can help organizations articulate their goals and priorities and think through potential challenges:
+Virtual care typically requires an enterprise approach as part of organisations’ overall strategy.
+Answers to several questions can help organisations articulate their goals and priorities and think through potential challenges:

-As organizations move from planning to execution, we offer a few tactical considerations in the following areas for helping physicians adopt virtual care:
+As organisations move from planning to execution, we offer a few tactical considerations in the following areas for helping physicians adopt virtual care:

 To understand physician perspectives and experience with virtual care, the Deloitte Center for Health Solutions surveyed physicians about the following:

-The 2018 Deloitte Survey of US Physicians is a national survey of 624 US primary care and specialty physicians.
-The survey is representative of the American Medical Association Masterfile with respect to years in practice, gender, geography, practice type, and specialty, so as to reflect the national distribution of US physicians.
+The 2018 Deloitte Survey of US Physicians is a national survey of 624 US primary care and speciality physicians.
+The survey is representative of the American Medical Association Masterfile with respect to years in practice, gender, geography, practice type and speciality, so as to reflect the national distribution of US physicians.